iconbrain96/kudotest-1/README.md

 4. Run 'go run main.go' from your terminal.
 5. If everything works fine, go to 'http://localhost:8080' from your browser.
 6. Done.

-*Full code, documentation, and database can be downloaded at https://www.dropbox.com/s/ilm1eu9x2y3hszl/kudo_admin.zip?dl=0
+*Note: Full code, documentation, and database can be downloaded at https://www.dropbox.com/s/ilm1eu9x2y3hszl/kudo_admin.zip?dl=0